Getting Started#

 Download model weights#

-Our model weights are uploaded with new Casanovo versions on the Releases page under the “Assets” for each release (file extension: .ckpt).
+However, our model weights are uploaded with new Casanovo versions on the Releases page under the “Assets” for each release (file extension: .ckpt).
+This model file or a custom one can then be specified using the --model command-line parameter when executing Casanovo.

 Running Casanovo#